Underwater acoustics: Aquatic mammals

 Dolphins and other toothed whales are known for their acute hearing sensitivity, especially in the frequency range 5 to 50 kHz.
 Several species have hearing thresholds between 30 and 50 dB re 1 μPa in this frequency range.
 For example, the hearing threshold of the killer whale occurs at an RMS acoustic pressure of 0.02 mPa (and frequency 15 kHz), corresponding to an SPL threshold of 26 dB re 1 μPa.

 High levels of underwater sound create a potential hazard to marine and amphibious animals.
 The effects of exposure to underwater noise are reviewed by Southall et al.

 Fish

 The hearing sensitivity of fish is reviewed by Ladich and Fay.

-The hearing threshold of the soldier fish, is 0.32 mPa (50 dB re 1 μPa) at 1.3 kHz, whereas the lobster has a hearing threshold of 1.3 Pa at 70 Hz (122 dB re 1 μPa).
+The hearing threshold of the soldier fish, is 0.32 mPa (50 dB re 1 μPa) at 1.3 kHz.
 The effects of exposure to underwater noise are reviewed by Popper et al.

+Crustacea

+The lobster has a hearing threshold of 1.3 Pa at 70 Hz (122 dB re 1 μPa).